stnlyyg/bert-fake-news-classifier/README.md

 ## Run Locally
 To run the app locally, you must first run the backend in your terminal, then follow by running frontend in separated terminal.
 ```
-# Head to fake-news-classifier/src/backend-api/ and run this in your first terminal
+# cd to fake-news-classifier/src/backend-api/ and run this in your first terminal
 uvicorn api:app --reload

-# Head to fake-news-classifier/src/frontend-gradio/ and run this in your second terminal
+# cd to fake-news-classifier/src/frontend-gradio/ and run this in your second terminal
 python gradio_app.py

 You can open localhost:8000/docs on your browser to use the app through FastAPI UI